blockspacer/flextool/README.md

 }
 ```

-NOTE: __AFL_LOOP(), allows AFL to perform the fuzzing of the binary in process through some memory wizardry, as opposed to starting up a new process for every new testcase we want to test.
+NOTE: __AFL_LOOP() allows AFL to perform the fuzzing of the binary in process through some memory wizardry, as opposed to starting up a new process for every new testcase we want to test.
 Requires `AFL_PERSISTENT=1`.

 By default, AFL forks a process every time it tests a different input.
 We can control AFL to run multiple fuzz cases in a single instance of the program, rather than reverting the program state back for every test sample.
 This will reduce the time spent in the kernel space and improve the fuzzing speed.
 This is called AFL_PERSISTENT mode.
 We can do that by including the __AFL_LOOP(1000) macro within our test harness.

-NOTE: you may be interested in __AFL_INIT, see for details [https://robertheaton.com/2019/07/08/how-to-write-an-afl-wrapper-for-any-language/](https://robertheaton.com/2019/07/08/how-to-write-an-afl-wrapper-for-any-language/)
+NOTE: you may be interested in __AFL_INIT; see for details: [https://robertheaton.com/2019/07/08/how-to-write-an-afl-wrapper-for-any-language/](https://robertheaton.com/2019/07/08/how-to-write-an-afl-wrapper-for-any-language/)

 Let the fuzzer run for few hours or days as it generates maximum code execution paths based on the test cases provided.

 Stop fuzzing issuing `ctrl+c’ observing `total paths` and `uniq crashes` in the section `overall results` of AFL statistics screen.

 Create dictionary that takes all of the constants and strings found in the program binary and adds them to the dictionary.
-See for script code [http://moyix.blogspot.com/2016/07/fuzzing-with-afl-is-an-art.html](http://moyix.blogspot.com/2016/07/fuzzing-with-afl-is-an-art.html)
+See for script code:[http://moyix.blogspot.com/2016/07/fuzzing-with-afl-is-an-art.html](http://moyix.blogspot.com/2016/07/fuzzing-with-afl-is-an-art.html)

 ```bash
 #!/bin/bash